websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/using-condition-nodes.md

 > Subscribers

-_Condition_ nodes are best used when you have multiple reviewers and must determine which reviewer should be assigned.
-For example different documents might require review by the Legal department or the Marketing team.
+_Condition_ nodes are useful for acting  (transitioning, assigning, etc.) conditionally in the workflow.
+Perhaps you have multiple reviewers and must determine which reviewer should be assigned a task.
+For example, different documents might require review by the Legal department or the Marketing team.

-Much like [Fork and Join nodes](./using-forks-and-joins.md), a _Condition_ node splits the review path.
-However, unlike the _Fork_ node which requires the corresponding _Join_ node, the _Condition_ node stands alone.
-It acts as a gatekeeper by checking whether the specified conditions are met, and then assigns the asset to the right reviewer based on those conditions.
+Conditions act as a gatekeeper by checking whether the specified conditions are met, and then acting on the asset---assigning the right reviewer, or transitioning to a certain task, based on those conditions.

-The [Category Specific Definition](../workflow-designer-overview/resources/category-specific-definition.xml) contains an example of a Conditions node:
+The [Category Specific Definition](./workflow-designer-overview/resources/category-specific-definition.xml) contains an example of a Condition node:

 1. Navigate to the _Global Menu_ &rarr;  _Applications_ &rarr; _Workflow_ &rarr; _Process Builder_.
 1. Click the (![Add icon](../../../../images/icon-add.png)) to add a new workflow.